 The pharmacological activities of Curcuma longa extract are reported to have significant effects on the human body.
-It is anti-oxidant, anti alzheimer’s, anti cancerous, anti viral, abortificient, anticonvulsant, anti hepatotoxic, anti hyper cholesterolemic, anti hyperlipemic, anti inflammatory, anti spasmodic, CNS depressant, plasma bilirubin decreaser, platelet aggregation inhibitor and weight gain inhibitor.
-It is beneficial for heart.
-Anything which is good for heart is also beneficial for brain.
+It is anti-oxidant, anti-Alzheimer’s, anti-cancerous, antiviral, abortifacient, anticonvulsant, antihepatotoxic, antihypercholesterolemic, anti hyperlipemia, anti-inflammatory, antispasmodic, CNS depressant, plasma bilirubin decreaser, platelet aggregation inhibitor, and weight gain inhibitor.
+It is beneficial for the heart.
+Anything which is good for the heart is also beneficial for the brain.
 It has significant antioxidant action and protects against neurodegenerative diseases.
-Curcumin has potent anti-amyloidogenic effects for Alzheimer‘s beta amyloidfibrils.
+Curcumin has potent anti-amyloidogenic effects for Alzheimer‘s beta-amyloid fibrils.

 Curcumin is the principal curcuminoid and is responsible for the yellow color of the turmeric root.
 Curcumin reduced the amount of plaque deposition.
 It reduced oxidative damage and reversed the amyloid pathology.
 Epidemiologic studies show a 4.4-fold lower incidence of Alzheimer’s in Southeast Asian countries where turmeric is commonly used as a dietary spice.
 Other studies indicate that the non-steroidal anti-inflammatory property of turmeric is associated with a reduced risk of Alzheimer’s.
 Alzheimer’s symptoms characterized by inflammation and oxidation were also eased by curcumin’s powerful antioxidant and anti-inflammatory properties.